-For a time after your surgery, you will have to treat your body very gently.
+After surgery, you'll have to treat your body very gently for a while.
 Consider the following when reaching for or carrying items, and when bending:

 - Avoid bending down to reach low cupboards.
 Use an assisting device such as a reacher whenever possible.
 (You'll find more information on a reacher in Chapter 9.) - Avoid carrying anything in your hands while using a walker or crutches.
-Use a walker bag, clothing pockets, a fanny pack or backpack to store personal items. - Avoid far reaches - Try using a rolling kitchen cart to carry heavy or hot items
+Use a walker bag, clothing pockets, a fanny pack or backpack to store personal items. - Avoid reaching for anything that's far away from you. - Try using a rolling kitchen cart to carry or move heavy or hot items.